-Catholic Pacific College, founded in 1999 as Redeemer Pacific College, is a Catholic college located in Langley, BC.
+Catholic Pacific College, founded by Thomas Hamel in 1999 as Redeemer Pacific College, is a Catholic college located in Langley, BC.
 Since its founding the college has offered, and continues to offer, sections of Trinity Western University courses that students can count towards any one of 45+ TWU degrees.
-Students currently enrolled at TWU can take CPC courses at its Glover Road Campus, adjacent to TWU, while enjoying a vibrant Catholic campus culture.
+Students currently enrolled at TWU can take CPC courses at its own building, adjacent to TWU, while enjoying a vibrant Catholic campus culture.

 In August of 2011, Dr. Christine Jones became the second president of the college, taking over from founding president Thomas Hamel.